organisciak/dissertation/document/5_5_ams-study.md

 ## Discussion

 The poor consistency in crowdsourced similarity judgments in MIREX results can be greatly attributed to difficulties inherent to the task of grading music.
-This set of experiments show that MIREX does not have a problem with poor or misguided judges.
+This set of experiments show that MIREX does not have a problem with poor or misguided workers.
 However, notable improvements to the evaluation data quality can be made by changes to the collection and treatment of judgments.
 For AMS and similarly semi-subjective tasks, there are two changes that can be implemented to greatly improve the evaluation quality:

 **Collecting multiple judgments.** Despite the added complexity or cost of collecting multiple judgments for each query-candidate pair, it is an important step toward collecting consistent results.
-While finding enough volunteer judges in the MIR community is a restricting factor, amateur paid crowds offer similar performance [@lee_crowdsourcing_2010;@urbano_crowdsourcing_2010] and may be one way to augment the volunteer judgments.
+While finding enough volunteer workers in the MIR community is a restricting factor, amateur paid crowds offer similar performance [@lee_crowdsourcing_2010;@urbano_crowdsourcing_2010] and may be one way to augment the volunteer judgments.

 **Providing a more specific codebook.** While it is important to acknowledge the subjectivity of similarity judging, providing structure for coders to anchor their interpretations into a score improves the reliability of their contributions.[^EarlyAMS]
 Unlike multiple judgments, these sorts of task design changes do not add to the cost of evaluation.